GoogleCloudPlatform/enterprise-knowledge-solution/README.md

     scripts/delete_doc.sh -b <BATCH_ID> -l <LOCATION> [-p <PROJECT_ID>]
     ```
 For more information on the Web-UI component, please refer to its [README](./components/webui/README.md).

+### Customizing the document classifier

+To classify documents, you must [create a custom document classifier in the Google Cloud console](https://cloud.google.com/document-ai/docs/custom-classifier).
+ - You can use the [test documents and forms](sample-deployments/composer-orchestrated-process/documents-for-testing/forms-to-train-docai) to train and evaluate the classifier in your GCP environment.
+ - We have created an annotated dataset to expedite the training process.
+Please contact your Google account representative to get access to the annotated dataset.